csae-coders-corner/Dynamic-Web-Scraping-Using-RSelenium/README.md

 ## Part II – Setting up Rselenium

-Having made a version of the browser within Docker, we connect RSelenium with the existing browser.
+Having made a version of the browser within Docker, we can connect RSelenium with the existing browser.

 ```